TatoAndTatoOnly/bitburner-src/doc/source/basicgameplay/infiltration.rst

 ** Enter the Code! **

-Match the arrows as they appears.
+Match the arrows as they appear.

 ** Match the symbols! **